mitalina/Project---Steganography-Tool-for-Image-File-Hiding/README.md

 # Project---Steganography-Tool-for-Image-File-Hiding
-## Introduction
+### Introduction
 Image Steganography App  allows you to hide confidential text messages within images using the concept of steganography.
 Steganography is the art of hiding information within another seemingly innocuous medium, such as an image.

 In this project, I utilized the power of Python and the tkinter library for creating the graphical user interface (GUI), and the stegano library for the steganography functionality.
 The app provides a user-friendly interface to encode text messages into images and decode hidden messages from images.

+### Requirements
+- Python
+- tkinter
+- Pillow PIL

- ## Features
+### Features
 - Encode a text message into an image.
 - Decode a hidden message from an image.
 - Preview images before and after encoding/decoding.
 - User-friendly GUI built with tkinter.
 - Seamless integration with the stegano library for steganography operations.

+### Install Pillow (for image processing):

+      pip install pillow

-## How to Use
+### How to Use:
 - Clone this repository to your local machine.

 - Make sure you have Python and the required libraries installed.

-- Run the ImageCloak.py script:
+- Run the steganography.py script:

-- python ImageCloak.py
+      python steganography.py

 - The app window will open, providing options to encode and decode messages.

 ### To encode a message:
 - Click on the "Open Image" button.
 - Select the target image and provide the message you want to hide.